 Compute Engine only allows network traffic that is explicitly permitted by your project's Firewall rules to reach your instance.
 By default, all projects automatically come with a default network that allows certain kinds of connections.
 If you deny all traffic, by default, that also denies SSH connections and all internal traffic.
 For more information, see the Firewall rules page.

 In addition, you may need to adjust TCP keep-alive settings to work around the default idle connection timeout of 10 minutes.
 For more information, see Communicating between your instances and the internet.

 Troubleshooting firewall rules or routes on an instance

 The Google Cloud Console provides network details for each network interface of an instance.
 You can view all of the firewall rules or routes that apply to an interface, or you can view just the rules and routes that the interface uses.
 Either view can help you troubleshoot which firewall rules and routes apply to the instance and which ones are actually being used (where priority and processing order override other rules or routes).

 For more information, see the troubleshooting information in the Virtual Private Cloud documentation:

 Troubleshooting issues with SSH

-Under certain conditions, it is possible that a Linux instance
+Under certain conditions, a Linux instance might

-no longer accepts SSH connections.
+refuse SSH connections.
 There are many reasons this could happen,

 from a full disk to an accidental misconfiguration of